 If money is a limiting factor for you, then consider these questions before planning your winter garden:

 - Is what you are planning on growing really worth the added expense of heating the greenhouse?

 - Will you actually go out to your greenhouse to care for and harvest what it is you have been growing?

 - What temperature will you need to maintain for the plants you will be growing?

-- What heat source are you planning on using: propane, liquid propane, kerosene, wood, electricity, or something else like solar or a feed from your wood burning furnace?
+- What heat source are you planning on using: propane, kerosene, wood, pellets, electricity, or something else like solar or a feed from your wood burning furnace?

-I overwinter my strawberry and raspberry plants as well as some perennial flowers in my unheated greenhouse during the coldest months of December, January, and February.
+Strawberry and raspberry plants as well as some perennial flowers over-winter well in my unheated greenhouse during the coldest months of December, January, and February.
 I also store my garden hoses, some yard art and garden tools.
 Winter, and the pause in growing, gives me a chance to relax from gardening chores and garden from my arm chair where I pour through seed catalogues and dream of bigger and better gardens.
-I have canned and frozen all I need to get me through those months without adding to my heating bill.
+I have canned and frozen my harvest so we make it through the winter without needing to heat our greenhouse..

 For me, the cost of using my greenhouse year around doesn’t make economic sense in my north-central Michigan home.
-If you live in a more southern locale then by all means plan on using it year around.
+However, if you live in a more southern locale then by all means plan on using it year around.